 Had there not been a depreciation account, Mark would have to pay taxes on $12000 instead of $7328.
-As such, it reduces tax liability, enticing many investors to use depreciation as a tool in tax planning.
+It reduces tax liability, enticing many investors to use depreciation as a tool in tax planning.

 Frequently Asked Questions (FAQs)

-Depreciation is calculated by first determining the cost basis, the total amount paid to acquire the property.
+Depreciation is calculated by determining the cost basis and the total amount paid to acquire the property.
 This includes any installation costs, attorney fees, etc. If the cost of land is also included, it needs to be deducted from the cost of the building.
 Also, make any additions or deductions from this value to account for any costs or earnings on the property until it’s ready for rent.
-Calculate the depreciation amount using the appropriate IRS rate and method suggested.
+Then, calculate the depreciation amount using the appropriate IRS rate and method suggested.

-The depreciation rate, according to the IRS, is 3.636% each year.
+According to the IRS, the depreciation rate is 3.636% each year.
 The recovery period varies as per the method of computing depreciation.
-It is 27.5 for residential rental property under General Depreciation System and 30 or 40 years under the Alternative Depreciation System.
+It is 27.5 for residential rental properties under the General Depreciation System and 30 or 40 years under the Alternative Depreciation System.

-This has been a guide to What is Real Estate Depreciation and Its Definition.
-Here we discuss how to calculate depreciation along with step-by-step examples.
+This has been a guide to what is Real Estate Depreciation.
+Here we explain it with an example along with how to calculate steps and its taxation benefits.
 You may also have a look at the following articles to learn more –